fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ## 27-06-20 NEW VERSION V 0.1.3 UPDATES & Fixes
 - Translated error messages to English as per Prof. Brian D. Ripley suggestion
 - Updated to use timetk v 2.0 new parameters

+## 30-06-20 Resumbission v 0.1.4:
+- Regarding Prof. Brian d.
+Ripley requirement:
+"You have *STILL* not complied with that policy:

+   > TCN <- Get("174.1_T_DE_CATES_0_0_32", start_date = "2017")
+     Downloading data series...
+     Error in Get("174.1_T_DE_CATES_0_0_32", start_date = "2017") :
+      Time-out error, please verify your internet connection.

+There is nothing wrong with the check server's Internet (sic) connection.
+Yours is one of a handful of packages (out of 15800) failing to connect."

+- Sorry.
+I wasn't understanding what was ment by:

+  > Packages which use Internet resources should fail gracefully with an
+    informative message if the resource is not available (and not give a check warning nor error)

+- CRAN Team: please accept my sincere apologies.
+Now I have:
+  - Downgraded downloading ERRORS to MESSAGES to be in line with CRAN policy
+  - The package now correctly identifies internet connection problems vs. other kind of problems:
+        - Added "no internet connection error" handling (via 'curl')
+        - Added user side request errors handling (via 'httr')
+        - Added server side return errors handling (via 'httr')
+        - Server error messages are now returned with a message to the user